gongahkia/personal-wiki/ownstudy/ownstudy.Haskell.md

-> Referencing *Learn you a Haskell for Great Good!* pg 15
+> Referencing *Learn you a Haskell for Great Good!* Chapter 3 start

 # The Haskell programming language